stephengaito/pyFilteredAspell/Readme.md

 used to set the pyFilteredAspell command's `filterName` variable.
 All other aspell arguments are passed unchanged to aspell.

-The pre-filters use by the pyFilteredAspell command are located in the user's `.config/pyFilteredAspellFilters` directory.
+The pre-filters used by the pyFilteredAspell command are located in the user's `.config/pyFilteredAspellFilters` directory.

 The filters are chosen using configuration YAML which is loaded from